- What is aspeers?

 We thus encourage you to see the editorial requests for changes not as a form of punishment, or as an attempt by the editors to "have it their way."
 Instead, please realize that you and the editors have a common goal: to create the best possible issue of aspeers.
 You and the editors work on this goal together, and this is a form of professional collaboration very common on the PhD- and post-PhD levels of American Studies (and other academic fields, of course).
 Working with the editors on your contribution, though demanding and possibly frustrating at times, gives you a chance to practice this kind of collaboration.

-Please feel free to use the comment feature at the bottom of this page to ask your questions.
-Or simply use our contact form to send us an email.
+Please feel free to send us an email.
 We greatly appreciate any kind of feedback!